GustavoAdame/EasyGreen/README.md

 **Required Must-have Stories**

-- [ ] User can login with a Facebook account
+- [X] User can login and sign up
-- [ ] User are able to select items from a list of ingridents
+- [X] User are able to create an inventory from a list of ingridents
-- [ ] User are able to see and update a shopping list on a seperate activity
+- [X] User are able to create a shopping list
-- [ ] User can see a list of recipes which they can select and read from given ingridents
+- [X] User can see a list of recipes which they can select and read from given ingridents
 - [ ] User can share a post on Facebook from the app

 **Optional Nice-to-have Stories**

 - [ ] Keep track of user food items expiration dates and send app notifications to alert user
 - [ ] Have a nice graph of current inventory broken down in categories
-- [ ] Have an activity for video content from community x
+- [ ] Have an activity for video content from community

 ### 2. Screen Archetypes

 * Login Screen
-   * Login via a Facebook Button
-   * Sign up via a Facebook Button
+   * Login and Sign up for a EasyGreen account

-   * Skip button - User straight into app but no recipes or shopping list is stored
-* Ingridents List Screen
+* Inventory Screen
-    * User can scroll up to see list of categories via CardViews of food categories
-        * User can open up the CardView and select food items via Chips
-        * User click on item to add or reclick to delete
-    * Horizontal LinearLayout above the bottom navigation for two buttons
-        * Inventory -> InventoryActivity: See current items and update or add to shopping list
-        * See Recipes -> RecipeActivity: Call an intent to RecipesActivity and passing list of inventory
+    * User can search for an ingredient, given suggestions

-* Recipes List Screen (not part of bottom navigation)
+* Recipes Screen
-    * User can scoll up to see list of recipes and when user clicks on one
+    * User can see 20 recipes based on inventory
-    * RecipeDetailsActivity is launched
-        * See prep time, serving, etc.
+    * User can click on a recipe and get more details such as instructions and prep time

 * Shopping List Screen
-    * User can create a list by adding items (SimpleTodo) but with button interaction
+    * User can type anything and creates a list of items

 * Discover Screen
-   * User can post their meals to a specific group via FAB
-   * User can scoll up to see videos of people cooking, sharing tips to be eco-friendly, or related topics
-   * User can comment or like video
+   * In progress

 ### 3. Navigation